-If you don’t want to depend solely on Disney transportation or don’t wish to be around others in these enclosed spaces, you may want to consider walking, using a ride-sharing service (Minnie Van Service is back as of June 29, 2022) or driving yourself in your own vehicle or a rental car.
+If you don’t want to depend solely on Disney transportation or don’t wish to be around others in these enclosed spaces, you may want to consider walking, using a ride-sharing service (Minnie Van Service is back, as of June 29, 2022) or driving yourself in your own vehicle or a rental car.
 If you’re driving, exciting news!
-The parking trams are back at Magic Kingdom and Animal Kingdom, and will return to EPCOT and Disney's Hollywood Studios later this year.
+The parking trams are back at Magic Kingdom and Animal Kingdom and will hopefully return to EPCOT and Disney's Hollywood Studios soon.

 For a park-by-park transportation overview, check out our guides:

 Bus Transportation at Walt Disney World

 Did you know that Walt Disney World has a bus fleet the size of Atlanta?
 Each Walt Disney World Resort hotel (as well as Walt Disney World Swan and Dolphin Resorts) offers complimentary bus service to and from the theme parks and Disney Springs.
 Direct bus service between theme parks and Disney Springs is currently suspended, so you'll need to hop to a hotel first and transfer.
 If you're headed to the water parks, you'll typically need to transfer buses at Disney Springs.